 - To be eligible to open a custodial Roth IRA, the child must meet all the same requirements as an adult.
-The minor must have earned income and contributions are limited to the lesser of total earned income for the year and the current maximum set by law, which for 2023 is \$6,500 if you are under 50, and \$7,500 if you are 50 or older. - Adjusted gross income for the child must be below the thresholds above which Roth IRAs are not allowed. - The Roth IRA must be managed for the benefit of the minor child. - As the custodian, you make the decisions on investment choices-as well as decisions on if, why, and when the money might be withdrawn-until your child reaches "adulthood," defined by age (usually between 18 and 21, depending on your state of residence).
+The minor must have earned income and contributions are limited to the lesser of total earned income for the year and the current maximum set by law, which for 2024 is now \$7,000. - Adjusted gross income for the child must be below the thresholds above which Roth IRAs are not allowed. - The Roth IRA must be managed for the benefit of the minor child. - As the custodian, you make the decisions on investment choices-as well as decisions on if, why, and when the money might be withdrawn-until your child reaches "adulthood," defined by age (usually between 18 and

+21, depending on your state of residence).
 Once they reach that age, the account will then need to be reregistered in their name and it becomes an ordinary Roth IRA.